 Proximity in such a situation becomes a key factor.
 Even public transport was to be avoided to reduce infection risk.
 Thus a social KPI could be something like 'number of strong ties within a 10 min radius not using public transport' as a measure for social resilience for future scenarios.
-Alternatively, when planning for lockdowns and restrictions again with Tier systems47 or similar, it could in future situations arise also a situation where within a low tier level we initiate the phase of moving in together into the temporary bubbles while cases are still lower in order not to spread as bubbles form.
+Alternatively, when planning for lockdowns and restrictions again with Tier systems49 or similar, it could in future sit-

-45It is of course an item worthy of debate whether we want to deny ourselves such wonderful concepts as intergenerational households simply on considerations of functionality under pandemics such as Covid.
+47It is of course an item worthy of debate whether we want to deny ourselves such wonderful concepts as intergenerational households simply on considerations of functionality under pandemics such as Covid.

-46This number is given by requirements of board games or other social activities, allowing also for a temporary subdivision according to preferences.
+48This number is given by requirements of board games or other social activities, allowing also for a temporary subdivision according to preferences.
 It is not evaluated from a scientific perspective, though the results of such an analysis would be highly interesting.